 The Next Generation Science Standards, the newest set of academic standards being implemented in California, have moved a step closer to when students will be tested on them.

-At its bimonthly meeting in Sacramento Wednesday, the board voted to designate three new end-of-year tests that are aligned with the science standards – one for 5th-graders, one for 8th-graders and one for high school students in either 10th, 11th, or 12th grades – and also to move forward with the design-phase of the test.
+At its bimonthly meeting in Sacramento Wednesday, the State Board of Education voted to designate three new end-of-year tests that are aligned with the science standards – one for 5th-graders, one for 8th-graders and one for high school students in either 10th, 11th, or 12th grades – and also to move forward with the design-phase of the test.

 The state board agreed to a proposed timeline in which pilot tests would be conducted in Spring 2017, with the first field test in Spring 2018 and a set of assessments that would be administered to students in Spring 2019.

 Development of the test would be funded out of a $94 million allocation in the current state budget for all state testing programs.
 Gov. Jerry Brown has included additional funds for this purpose in his proposed budget for the 2016-2017 fiscal year.